-Prof Jaganyi, a distinguished scholar and leader, is a full Professor with a PhD in Physical Chemistry obtained in 1992 from Imperial College of Science, Technology and Medicine, University of London, England.
+Prof. Deogratius JAGANYI, is the Vice-Chancellor of Mount Kenya University, he is a distinguished scholar and leader, a full Professor with a PhD in Physical Chemistry obtained in 1992 from Imperial College of Science, Technology and Medicine, University of London, England.

-A National Research Foundation (NRF) of South Africa rated researcher, Prof Jaganyi has:
+Prof. JAGANYI is an accomplished research who is rated by National Research Foundation (NRF) of South Africa rated.
+Over the years, Prof Jaganyi has:

 • Won over $1 million in grants for his competitive research proposals.